 - The early leavers who make up such a high percentage of teachers entering California—those leaving before 5 years—only account for 6% of classroom teaching positions.
 (See Figure 7, above.)

-- Within a few years after hire, attrition drops sharply and stays low until teachers become eligible for retirement at 55 (See Figure 4, right.).
+- Within a few years after hire, attrition drops sharply and stays low until teachers become eligible for retirement at 55 (See Figure 4, below).

 - While teachers do switch schools, total annual turnover within the California State Teachers’ Retirement System (CalSTRS) is only 6%, including both separations and retirement.
 In contrast, annual turnover in private sector employment is about 40%.